Best Ways to Protect Your Computer from Viruses & Malware

 - New icons and folders are created on the desktop

-- Anti-virus program goes out of order
+- The anti-virus program goes out of order

 - System or application software you use regularly are suddenly sluggish to operate